aaronj1335/aaronj1335.github.com/_posts/2014-07-18-if-underscore-was-written-in-es6.md

-the arrays (this is [a thing][sepofpolicyandmechanism]). depending on the amount of data-munging you've got to do, these pipelines of functions can grow deeper, and it's actually so common that underscore and lodash provide [a chaining functionality][chain] to reduce some boilerplate.
+the arrays (this is [a thing][sepofpolicyandmechanism]). depending on the amount of data-munging you've got to do, these pipelines of functions can grow deeper, and it's actually so common that underscore and lodash provide [a chaining functionality][chain] to reduce boilerplate.

-the problem is that a lot of the steps you would have in these chains like `map`, `filter`, `flatten`, etc. produce intermediate arrays. that's wasted memory that may not be a problem in typical browser applications, but when we're talking about the scale of map-reduce workloads that [made a certain search engine successful][mapreduce], these inefficiencies start to add up. so it would be nice if javascript provided a way to write the above code so it's both maintainable and efficient.
+the problem is that a lot of the steps you would have in these chains like `map`, `filter`, `flatten`, etc. produce intermediate arrays. that's wasted memory that may not be a problem in typical browser applications, but when we're talking about the scale of map-reduce workloads that [made a certain search engine successful][mapreduce], these inefficiencies add up. so it would be nice if javascript provided a way to write the above code so it's both maintainable and efficient.

 ## solution to issue #1: generators

-let's rewrite the `map` and `filter` functions as generator functions. you can think of generators as functions that return lazily-computed collections. so when you call a generator function, it returns an object that will provide each element of the collection. here's map and filter:
+let's rewrite the `map` and `filter` functions as generator functions. you can think of generators as functions that return lazily-computed collections. so when you call a generator function, it returns an object that will provide each element of the collection.

+here's map and filter:

     function* map(items, transform) {
       for (item of items)